komodorio/docs/docs/Learn/Workflows.md

 ## PVC Detector
 Detects PVCs in a pending state.

-- Triggered when -
-PVC in a pending state for the defined duration
+- Triggered when a PVC is in a pending state for the defined duration
 - We perform the following checks as part of our investigation
     - PVC creation, utilization, and readiness issues
     - Volume provisioner related issues